basecamp/local_time/README.md

       datetime="2013-11-27T23:43:22Z">November 27, 2013 11:43pm</time>
 ```

-Then immediately converts to local time and strftime formats with JavaScript:
+When the DOM loads, the content is immediately replaced with a local, formatted time:

 ```html
 <time data-format="%B %e, %Y %l:%M%P"